FUSIONFoundation/web3fsnpy/README.md

 Here you can discuss new project ideas, or seek technical assistance from other developers and the Fusion technical team.

-If you have some code that you would like to add to the repository, please create a pull request at https://github.com/FUSIONFoundation/web3fsnpy
+If you have some code that you would like to add to the repository, please create a pull request to https://github.com/FUSIONFoundation/web3fsnpy

 and let's create a powerful resource for all developers.